jsmonet/nonSense/README.md

 This will display quote-wrapped text, rotated 270 degrees.

 Alright, I've commented the files out in my typical moderately helpful, yet supremely crass manner.

+**testactions.py** prompts cli for what you want to do.
+I plan to use this as a basis for joystick-driven reactions.
+The scheme is down and repeatable now.
+Calls astroact.py in the same dir

+**astroact.py** called by testactions.py.
+It has a lot of globals, and I'm not hugely jazzed about that, but they are limited to the file so it's not SUCH a huge deal at this moment, running on a pi, where it will always live.

+I'll write a joystick.py soon to trigger these events.
+I want to make it a systemd unit and have it idle.